camunda/camunda/docs/src/operate-user-guide/selections-batch-operations.md

 ![operate-batch-retry](/operate-user-guide/img/Operate-Batch-Cancel-Or-Retry.png)

-If the operation was successful, the state of the workflow instances will be updated to show as active and without incident.
+If the operation was successful, the state of the workflow instances will be updated to active and without incident.

 ![operate-batch-retry](/operate-user-guide/img/Operate-Batch-Retry-Successful.png)